SleeplessChallenger/Flask_blog/README.md

 you should bear in mind a couple of features:
 	fine-tune 'environmental variables' otherwise you will
 	see flow of errors.
 	Don't familiar with them?
-Check this video: https://youtu.be/5iWhQWVXosU
+Check this video: <a href="https://youtu.be/5iWhQWVXosU">Click</a>

 	<div>